 The Berlin Olympics is also the first Olympics to have a torch bearer.
 The had runners come from Athens with a lit torch symbolizing Germany's link to the Ancient Greeks.
 At the beginning of the ceremony in dramatic fashion the runner ran through the stadium and up a long flight of stairs to light the large torch there and run off, just as it has been done in every Olympics since.
 For those who have seen footage from these Olympics and it appears that most of the countries are giving the Nazi salute, the Olympic salute is the right arm raised up to shoulder length and can be confused with it.
 Although there were a few counties that did give the Nazi salute.

 Hitler gambled that the superiority of the German race would shine through and they would be victorious in these games.
 It didn't hurt that these athletes were professional soldiers who dedicated all their time to training and were hardly amateurs and that the IOC knew all this but turned a blind eye.
 Early on the U.S. were heavy winners in track and field as you all may recall the famous Jesse Owens.
-We began to lose ground in rowing and gymnastics which left us both tied at 19 gold medals each.
+We began to lose ground in rowing and gymnastics but made a notable win in nine-man crew against all odds, which left us both tied at 19 gold medals each.
 That only left the equestrian games which the Germans swept.
 The gold final medal count was 33 Germany 24 U.S. (Total Medal Count 89 Germany 56 U.S.).
 This was a first for Germany.
 Bundage applauded Hitler's regime and thought the U.S. could learn a lot from the National Socialists and it's Olympic spirit.

 After the Olympics, the IOC dropped the American member who hadn't wanted to hold it in Berlin and brought Bundage on board.
 Bundage was also rewarded with the job of building the Germany Embassy in Washington D.C.
 Hitler at this time begins to build up his army.
 In 1938 he annexed Austria and invaded the Sudetenland.
 400 Jews were murdered during the November pogrom, synagogues burned while 30,000 were sent to concentration camps.
 When the Japanese, who had been chosen for the 1940 Olympics [it really makes you wonder just how out of touch the IOC was] bows out because they are at war with the Chinese, the IOC, and I am not making this up, ask Hitler to host the 1940 Olympic games in June of 1939.
 This was after he had already threatened publicly to exterminate the Jews.
-It became a moot point because on September 1, 1939 he invaded Poland and Germany was no longer an option for the Olympics.
-During the war, the president of the IOC
+It became a moot point because, on September 1, 1939, he invaded Poland and Germany was no longer an option for the Olympics.

 "If the '36 Olympics games had happened in another country they might not be the same thing.
 What the Nazis showed us was that this event could be showcased and nationalized and politicized in a way that's always taken place since.
 There is no doubt that Berlin is at the root of the Modern Olympics."
 (Guy Walters)